Self-acceptance is acceptance of self despite one’s deficiencies.

 Practicing mindfulness can be as simple as taking a seat and breathing while letting thoughts happen.
 With time and practice, you’ll build the ability to allow unhelpful thoughts to arise without reacting to them.
 From here, you can develop an attitude of self-acceptance that leads to peace of mind.

 We need to approach the process of changing as if we’re doing regular homework.
-By this, I mean that it’s essential to set aside time every day just to focus on developing a new mindset.
+By this, I mean that it’s essential to set aside time every day to focus on developing a new mindset.

 Focus on developing self-acceptance to embrace the fallible nature that’s endemic to everyone.
 You’ll get the courage to continue taking more risks in your business and work, and you’ll be able to bear life’s vagaries with confidence.